-The process begins with fabric development.
-The fabric is carefully chosen and combinations of patterns and colors are curated, bringing Okki it’s personality.
-Where possible, fabric is sourced with “reduce, reuse, recycle” in mind.
+Our fabric is sourced with “reduce, reuse, recycle” in mind.
 Some of the fabrics are “end of the roll” designer Italian fabric’s, some are remnants from Japanese mills.
 Finally, the clothes are often finished by hand or incorporate handmade details, from buttons and button loops to hand-painted graphics ensuring that collections are limited edition and small batch due to the amount of workmanship dedicated to each item.
-This labor-intensive finishing is my signature and sets OKKI apart from the kind of industrially over produced fashion that is typical today.
+This labor-intensive finishing is our signature and sets Okki and OkkiD apart from the kind of industrially over produced fashion that is typical of today.